-A friend of mine, who is obsessed with Sufjan Stevens (and when I say obsessed, I mean it took all my restraint not to put the word in all caps) shared this incredible article with my from Pitchfork about the new Sufjan Stevens album.
+A friend of mine, who is obsessed with Sufjan Stevens (and when I say obsessed, I mean it took all my restraint not to put the word in all caps) shared this incredible article with me about the new Sufjan Stevens album.
 Stevens’ mom abandoned his family at a young age as she struggled with mental health and substance issues.
 Her death spiraled Stevens into a unique grief that he didn’t expect, considering their distant and strained relationship.
-His new album, Carrie & Lowell centers around the death of his mom.
+His new album, Carrie & Lowell, centers around the death of his mom.
 In his words:

 Grief at the Oscars

 There were a lot of poignent moments at the Academy Awards this year, and one thing we were especially glad to see were moments opening a greater awareness around…

 “I lost my son… We need to talk about suicide out loud to try to work against the stigma and silence around suicide because the best prevention for suicide is awareness and discussion and not trying sweep it under the rug.”

 “So many people with this disease feel isolated and marginalized… And one of the wonderful things about movies is they make us feel seen and not alone.”

-Eddie Redmayne dedicated his award to all those suffering with ALS, again using the oscar platform to bring awareness to this devastating disease.
+Eddie Redmayne dedicated his award to all those suffering with ALS, again using the Oscar platform to bring awareness to this devastating disease.
 In his humble and touching speech he said:

 Last, but certainly not least, Graham Moore also used his speech to bring attention to bullying and suicide which we thought was pretty awesome.